Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Low Testosterone

 Testosterone is the male sex hormone that plays a critical role in male sexual function and reproduction.
 Not surprisingly, low testosterone levels may contribute to erectile dysfunction.
-A 2011 study published in the Canadian Journal of Urology has found a link between low testosterone and erectile dysfunction (31).
+A 2011 study published in the Canadian Journal of Urology found a link between low testosterone and erectile dysfunction (31).
 A 2014 study published in Andrology has found that erectile dysfunction and low testosterone are common in type 2 diabetes and can impact the quality of life in men (32)

-A 2019 study published in the International Journal of Impotence Research has found it is not enough to look at the total testosterone level of men (33).
+A 2019 study published in the International Journal of Impotence Research found it is not enough to look at the total testosterone level of men (33).
 One may have normal total testosterone levels but low free testosterone.
 Researchers found that low free testosterone may be linked to erectile dysfunction even when one has normal total testosterone levels.

 libido, Low Libido: Symptoms, Causes, and Support Strategies